 Other math, such as how much are the costs if the PCs create the formula, or provide their own ingredients, should be readily calculable using the above assumptions.

 Extending that data to components required for other magic items, a baseline of 20% of the cost of magic item creation is the materials.

 Previous versions of the Alchemist class are included in Dragon issues #2, 45, and 49.
 Dragon #2 (1976, D&D) also ranks the potions by level and a methodology to determining time and cost to produce.
 Dragon #45 suggests a detailed methodology for potion identification.
-Dragon #49 lists various ways failed potions could adversely affect the user.
-It also suggests that substituting special components is possible but increases the potential rate of failure.
+Dragon #49 lists various ways failed potions could adversely affect the user, and also suggests that substituting special components with an increased rate of failure.

 Dragon #2, 1976 (D&D)

 Lists potions by level of difficulty to create.

 Potions require 200 gp + 1 week/level of potion to produce.